 Eight apparently, or is it three?
 PDFs are ubiquitous these days, and yet, like the internet, they haven’t been around for long.
 The PDF first appeared in 1993 and for most people it is now the de facto way to share digital documents.
-For those of us using PDFs, or building products that use them, it’s worth knowing that the humble PDF is not humble at all, there are a range of them, all to given standards.
+For those of us using PDFs, or building products that use them, it’s worth knowing that the humble PDF is not humble at all, there are many PDF types, all to given standards.

 Of more interest to most of us are what PDFs there are in everyday parlance, this is much simpler to grasp.
-Depending on the way the file originated, PDF documents can be categorised into 3 types of documents.
+Depending on the way the file originated, there are three main types of PDF documents.
 How the PDF was originally created defines whether the content of the PDF (text, images, tables) can be accessed or whether it is “locked” in an image of the page.

 - Real PDFs

 - Scanned PDFs